syncfusion-content/javascript-docs/js/Angular2.md

 {% endhighlight %}

-For ex, to invoke `clearText` method of autocomplete widget, you can use like `myApp.widget.clearText()`.
-So the complete code structure of `app.component.ts` will be as follows
+For example, to invoke `clearText` method of ejAutocomplete widget, you can use like `myApp.widget.clearText()`.
+So the complete code structure of `app.component.ts` will be as follows.

 {% highlight javascript %}

 import {Component} from '@angular/core';
-import {EJ_DIALOG_COMPONENTS} from 'ej/dialog.component';
+import {EJ_AUTOCOMPLETE_COMPONENTS} from 'ej/autocomplete.component';

 @Component({
     selector: 'my-app',